 Our findings investigating cross-trait assortment suggest that causal effects from Xi to Yp are primarily driven by assortative mating through X (i.e. Xi →Xp) followed by a causal effect within the partner from X to Y in the partner (i.e. Xp →Yp).
 In other words, among trait pairs which show a significant causal effect in couples, our results suggest that the exposure is passed from the index to the partner before a causal effect from X to Y in the partner.
 In contrast, the less likely path would be the inverse, whereby the presence of a causal effect from X to Y in an index case is then followed by Y being passed directly from index to partner.
 This result was expected, as it is more reasonable for couples to influence each other at the exposure level rather than the outcome level.
 Furthermore, our results revealed that the majority of the effect from Xi to Yp goes through assortative mating through X and Y (γ and ρ, primarily γ) rather than directly from Xi to Yp or through another (third) variable.

 We found 1088 significant cross-trait causal effects within couples.
 In particular, we found a positive causal effect of time spent watching television on BMI, with a dominant path through γ.
 In other words, these results indicate that partners causally influence each other with respect time spent watching television which in turn has an impact on BMI at the individual level.
 We also found a positive causal relationship from height to education, with a stronger path through ρ, representing a path whereby height increases education status (found previously30) within a single individual, and AM then occurs via education status.
-We also found a few cases where the causal effect from Xi to Yp (given by ω) was not capture by γ or ρ suggestive of either a direct effect Xi to Yp or the presence of a confounder variable.
+We also found a few cases where the causal effect from Xi to Yp (given by ω) was not captured by γ or ρ suggestive of either a direct effect Xi to Yp or the presence of a confounder variable.
 For example, we found a negative causal effect of being a never smoker on white blood cell leucocyte count within partners, in other words leucocyte count was higher among individuals with partners who smoked.
 While we also identified a significant effect through γ (AM through smoking), the effect was much strong through ω.
 These findings suggest that there could be a direct effect from index partner by way of second-hand smoke.
 These results are consistent with previous work showing higher WBC count in smokers31.